A large green painting with a figure laying down in the center of the canvas with a black face with paint dripping down in a single line.

 Celeste Rapone

-Celeste Rapone was raised in Wayne, New Jersey.
+Celeste Rapone was raised in Wayne, NJ.
 She received her bachelor of fine arts from the Rhode Island School of Design in 2007 and her master of fine arts from the School of the Art Institute of Chicago in 2013.
 Her work has been shown at Corbett vs. Dempsey in Chicago, Roberts Projects in LA, Josh Lilley in London, Monya Rowe in New York City, Steven Zevitas Gallery in Boston, Julius Caesar in Chicago, the Hyde Park Art Center, and the Georgia Museum of Art.
 Her work has been featured in New American Paintings, Fabrik, New City, The Chicago Tribune, and the Georgia Review.
 She is also a 2018 recipient of a Pollock-Krasner Foundation Grant.
 Rapone is represented by Corbett vs. Dempsey.
 She lives and works in Chicago.

 Recent Graduates